If you are selling an online course or are planning to do so, it's important to be aware of this one simple fact.

 One of the main things that people notice when they reach a new website is the quality of the design.
 This helps them to determine if the site is trustworthy or not, and this is especially true for commercial products.

-There are free tools out there for doing thumbnails, like for example the canva.com YouTube thumbnail generator, but we don't recommend that you try to create your own thumbnail with these tools, unless you are an experienced graphics designer.
+There are free tools out there for doing thumbnails, for example, the canva.com YouTube thumbnail generator, but we don't recommend that you try to create your own thumbnail with these tools unless you are an experienced graphics designer.

 Where to order an online course thumbnail?

 If you don't have experience hiring freelancers online, we recommend that you simply use the platform fiverr.com, and order your first thumbnail from there.